-When we were coming up with holiday blog ideas last month, someone mentioned fruitcake.
+When we were coming up with holiday blog ideas, someone mentioned fruitcake.
 Yep, the perfect holiday treat… or joke, depending on whom you ask.
-Regifted, shot out of cannons or used as a doorstopper, poor fruitcake needed a break.
-So we decided it was time to share a few fruitcake recipes that might put a smile on people’s faces because they actually taste really good.
+Regifted, shot out of cannons or used as a doorstopper, poor old fruitcake needed a break.
+So, we decided it was time to share a few fruitcake recipes that might put a smile on people’s faces because they actually taste really good.

 Ginger shares a classic recipe from her mom, Earlene, that, for her, evokes the flavors of the season and happy holiday memories.
 “This one you might not send to your friends,” Ginger said.
 “Because you’ll enjoy every bite with coffee in the morning or with hot cocoa on a chilly afternoon.”

 Ginger tells us the recipe came from Earlene’s good friend Juanita Jarmon, who was a neighbor when Earlene and her husband, Roy, lived in Muleshoe, Texas, back in 1948.
 Recipe books from the turn of the last century called this kind of cake “lemon fruit cake” or “white fruit cake.”

 They are buttery cakes, lightly flavored with lemon or rum and studded with sparkly candied fruit.
 The little cakes keep well, make pretty gifts and offer a yummy take on retro holiday baking.

 For Chef Deb, it was another matter altogether.
 Fruitcake was definitely not on her “nice” list.
 But she did what she always does when faced with a culinary challenge, she did a little research, found a recipe she liked, played around in the kitchen and came up with something she could love.